Spomky-Labs/jose-bundle/Resources/doc/Use.md

 For example, you may need to encrypt/decrypt JWE using `A256KW` and `A256GCM` algorithms and want to sign/verify JWS using `HS256` and `PS512` algorithms.
 For internal communications, you just sign/verify JWS using `RS384`.

-Read [the dedicated page](Operation.md) to know how to perform all these operations.
+Read [the dedicated page](Services.md) to know how to perform all these services.

+# JWS/JWE Creation and Loading

+Now you have keys, key sets and services, then let's create/load your first JWS/JWE objects.

+##